Business-to-business: Comparison with selling to consumers

 The defining difference between B2B and business-to-consumer trade (B2C) is that the first one refers to commerce transactions between manufacturer and retailer, and the second one it is the retailer supplying goods to the consumer.
 In B2B commerce, it is often the case that the parties to the relationship have comparable negotiating power, and even when they do not, each party typically involves professional staff and legal counsel in the negotiation of terms, whereas within a B2C context, relationships are shaped to a far greater degree by the economic implications of information asymmetry.
 However, in B2B, large companies may have many commercial, resource and information advantages over smaller businesses.
 The United Kingdom government, for example, created the post of Small Business Commissioner under the Enterprise Act 2016 to "enable small businesses to resolve disputes" and "consider complaints by small business suppliers about payment issues with larger businesses that they supply."

-In B2B there are business people on both sides, whereas in B2C there is normally one business person and one consumer.
-In the first case, the decision is pursued by need (because the other business needs it), and in the second case, they are expectations rather than needs.
-B2B concentrates on raw data for another company, but B2C focuses on producing something for consumers.
-A B2B transaction entails direct-sourcing contract management, which involves negotiating terms that establish prices and various other factors such as volume-based pricing, carrier and logistics preferences, etc. B2C transaction is clearer, it has spot sourcing contract management that offers a flat retail rate for each item sold.
-Time is also different as B2B has a slower process than B2C which is concluded in shorter periods (that could be minutes or days).